mryab/efficient-dl-systems/week02_management_and_testing/homework/README.md

 Make the pipeline reproducible using [Data Version Control](https://dvc.org/).
 You should end up with a `dvc.yaml` that represents two stages of your experiment with corresponding inputs and outputs: getting the data (yes, you need to refactor that part of the code) and training the model itself.
-Also, you should specify the relevant code and configuration as Lastly, after running your code, you should have a `dvc.lock`
+Also, you should specify the relevant code and configuration as dependencies of the corresponding pipeline stages.
+Lastly, after running your code, you should have a `dvc.lock` that stores hashes of all artifacts in your pipeline.
+Submit both `dvc.yaml` and `dvc.lock` as parts of your solution.

 Importantly, modifying any of the relevant modules or hyperparameters should trigger an invalidation of the corresponding pipeline stages: that is, `dvc repro` should do nothing if and only if `dvc.lock` is consistent with